NVIDIA/TensorRT/plugin/embLayerNormPlugin/README.md

 ## Changelog

+September 2024:
+Added `EmblayerNormPlugin` version 6 that mirrors version 1 in IO and attributes (but uses underlying `IPluginV3` implementation instead of the deprecated `IPluginV2DynamicExt` interface)

 July 2024:
 Add `EmbLayerNormPlugin` versions 3 & 4 that duplicate the behavior of v2 and v3 plugins respectively, but implement the `IPluginV3` interface instead of the deprecated `IPluginV2DynamicExt` interface.